Purpose

 Note:

-references any object type attributes or object type methods.
+This alias is required if the index_expr references any object type attributes or object type methods.
 See "Creating a Function-based Index on a Type Method: Example" and "Indexing on Substitutable Columns: Examples".

 index_expr

-, specify the column or column expression upon which the index is based.column Specify the name of one or more columns in the table.
+For index_expr, specify the column or column expression upon which the index is based.column Specify the name of one or more columns in the table.
 A bitmap index can have a maximum of 30 columns.
 Other indexes can have as many as 32 columns.
 These columns define the index key.

 If the index is local nonprefixed (see local_partitioned_index ), then the index key must contain the partitioning key.